 Are you a feeder or happen to come from a family of feeders too?
 I'd love to hear from you!
 You can either leave a comment below or in the comment section on this post on Facebook.
 I really do read them all!

 I realize that it's been several months since my last blog post.
-I enjoy writing but I'm not always able to find the time or sometimes even the desire to write.
+I enjoy writing but I'm not always able to find the time.
 Life is hard sometimes.
 I'd like to thank all you faithful readers for sticking around and continuing to follow the Appalachian Mountain Roots Facebook page.
 I do try to post a quick snapshot of what is going on in my world at the moment or an interesting article over there to keep it active.
 It ain't much but the page continues to grow.
 Thank you.

 I hope to sit aside time each week to write now that the garden is petering out and we're back in our homeschooling routine.
 I enjoy writing and sharing a bit of my life and love of Appalachia and I thank y'all for being kind enough to read it!